Learning H-Infinity Locomotion Control: Learning Locomotion Control

-where $V^{cost}$ is the value function of the disturber with respect to $\mathcal{M}_{2}$ defined in \ref{method:mdp}.
+where $V^{cost}$ is the value function of the disturber.
 Intuitively, if the policy guides the robot to a better state, the constraint will be slackened, otherwise the constraint will be tightened.
 We will show that using this constraint, the actor is also guaranteed to be $\eta$-optimal.